0nix/ggj21/twine/evidence_questioning.md

 Bayer rests his hand on his face for a few seconds, processing the information.
 He reads the papers, mouthing the words written.
 "I think this may have some merit, Agent."
 He finally says.
 "Not the best piece of evidence we've had against a potentially subversive element, but worth following up on should the prosecution deem it needed."

 "Unbelievable," Sessler says, angrily.
 "This kind of reasoning is going to convince you to note the subject's choice of home décor.
-This will put anti-citizen elements behind bars, Sessler?
-Really?"
+That this will put anti-citizen elements behind bars, Sessler?
+Really?
+Is this how they caught daddy?"
 He says with and increasingly louder voice.

+Seeking a reaction, Sessler stares down Bayer, while the Sergeant is still like a statue.
+But you swear you can feel the heat come off his face.
+After about thirty seconds, he clears up his throat and responds.
 "I was very clear with my assessment, Lieutenant."
-Bayer responds, leaning on the last word of that sentence.
+He leans on the last word of that sentence.
 "I think it's worth pursuing for any other behaviors that are not consistent.
 The Agent's right to point it out even if it's slim."

 (lambda leader -1)